AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 9. If an amount appears for the Discount field, it must be deleted to allow the A/P System to calculate the correct discount amount.

-10. Press <Enter> when data entry is complete.
+10. Press &lt;Enter&gt; when data entry is complete.
 The A/P DR/CR Maintenance screen is redisplayed with new amounts for the Inv total, Adj amt and Ext amt fields.
 New amounts may also appear for the Disc avail and Discount fields.

 11. Press <Y> when prompted to confirm.
 The A/P Debit/Credit G/L Journal Register is spooled for printing, and the DR/CR Invoice Selection screen appears.